XX SYMPOSIUM ON TRANSLATION AND INTERPRETING STUDIES

 INFORMATION AND CONTACT DETAILS

 Circulars pertaining to the KäTu2023 Symposium will be published on the symposium website.
-The second circular, containing information on registration, fees, accommodation and related practical matters will be published in December 2022.
-For all correspondence concerning the symposium, please use the symposium email address: email@example.com
+The preliminary programme of the conference will be published on Tuesday, 28 February 2023.
+For all correspondence concerning the symposium, please use the symposium email address: email@example.com.

 THE COVID-19 SITUATION

 While closely monitoring national and regional developments and recommendations, the organisers are planning for an onsite conference in Turku.